Cosmo-Tech/adt-twincache-connector/README.md

 # Azure Digital Twins -> Cosmo Tech Twin Cache connector

-The aim of this project is to read data from an ADT and store data into Cosmo Tech Twin Cache solution
+This project purpose is to create a docker image thato read data from an ADT and store data into Cosmo Tech Twin Cache solution which is a Redis graph.
+Data are extracted from ADT with DTDL and then imported through Redis Graph.Bulk import with type extrapoleted from DTDL.

 ## Changelog

-### Version 0.1.O
+### Version 0.1.0

 #### Featrues
 - Enforce redis schema on bulk import from ADT DTDL